CrazyDogsMcGee/ActiveRecordLite/README.md

 class Human < SQLObject
   # ...
 end

-The problem is that at the time we call has_one_through in Cat, we haven't yet defined the Human class.
+The problem is that at the time we call has_one_through in Cat, we haven't' yet defined the Human class.
 But has_one_through calls through_options.model_class, which is going to try to call "Human".constantize.
 This will fail, because Human is not defined yet.

 The solution to this problem is to move the fetching of the options inside the defined method.
 Presumably someone will only call cat.house after the declaration of both Human and House classes.
 That means that at the time #house is called, has_one_through will be able to constantize "Human" and "House" successfully.